Please be polite and considerate

 Publish or Perish technical support

-Every week I receive many emails about Publish or Perish, which is a free software programme that I have spent much of my spare time on in the last 15 years.
-It is used by well over a million academics and students world-wide.
+Every week I receive many emails about Publish or Perish, which is a free software programme that I have spent much of my spare time on in the last 18 years.
+It is used by over two million academics and students world-wide.
 Very rarely (maybe once a year), the email is a kind thank-you, expressing gratitude and encouragement and nothing more.

 A bit more frequently the email starts out with a brief thank-you before launching into a request for help.
 95% of the questions asked are covered in the PoP FAQs or PoP manual; 99.9% of the questions are covered in the PoP Book and/or PoP tutorial.
 So usually my responses are fairly brief and contain a simple referral to the relevant sections of these sources.
 But I do always respond.